carolsavi/carolsavi/README.md

 <p align="center">I'm a Systems Analysis and Development student at UNISINOS since 2024.</p>&nbsp;

-<p align="center">I'm transitioning from a career in veterinary medicine to the technology field.
-I have also worked as a graphic designer!
-Currently seeking internship opportunities to apply my skills and achieve personal and professional growth in tech. </p>&nbsp;
+<p align="center">I'm transitioning from a career in Veterinary Medicine to the Technology field.
+I have also worked as a Graphic Designer!
+Currently seeking internship opportunities to apply my skills and achieve personal and professional growth in Tech. </p>&nbsp;

  &nbsp;
  &nbsp;